-This Program will be administered by the HRA pursuant to the authority given by the Bloomington City Council.
-Funding for this Program is provided through local dollars and the Department of Housing and Urban Development (HUD) as part of the CDBG program.
-This Program will follow all applicable regulations and this Procedural Manual (Manual).
+The Program will be administered by the HRA pursuant to the authority given by the Bloomington City Council.
+Funding for the Program is provided through local dollars and the Department of Housing and Urban Development (HUD) as part of the CDBG program.
+The Program will follow all applicable regulations and this Procedural Manual (Manual).